Accountability Counsel’s COVID-19 Response and Leadership

 Keeping fast-tracked aid accountable:

 - We have seen the harm international finance can cause, particularly disaster response funds, long before this pandemic struck.
+Funding for the COVID-19 response should therefore be viewed as not only a necessary and welcomed response to a crisis, but also as a source of risk for unintended consequences that requires sufficient safeguards.

 COMMUNITY FEEDBACK TOOLS